 - Document in the dental record all verbal discussions regarding the treatment plan and possible complications, including confirmation that the patient provided verbal understanding.

-- Ensure that staff members document in the dental record all telephone calls received from patients.
+- Confirm that staff members document in the dental record all telephone calls received from patients.
 Documentation should include the date and time of the call, who received it, the nature of the conversation, how the call was managed, to whom the message was referred, and the follow-up plan.
 (See our article “The Faintest Ink: Documentation to Defend Quality Patient Care.”)

 - Follow state requirements on education, training, credentials, and permitted functions for dental staff.